-Notification of the public exhibition will be via the City of Sydney website.
+Notification of the public exhibition will be via the NSW Planning Portal and City of Sydney website.

-Exhibition material will be made available on the City of Sydney website and at Town Hall House at 456 Kent Street, Sydney.
+Exhibition material will be made available on the Department's website and at strategic locations within the City of Sydney LGA.

-Consultation with relevant NSW agencies, authorities and other relevant organisations will be undertaken in accordance with the Gateway determination.
+Consultation with the following relevant NSW agencies, authorities and other relevant organisations will be undertaken in accordance with the Gateway determination: